ItsAKanifee/Ray-Tracing/ReadMe.md

 This is a rough demonstration of ray tracing.
-At the current moment, it takes several seconds to generate a single frame (SPF, am I right), but it provides insight over linear algebra and other details
+At the current moment, it takes several seconds to generate a single frame (SPF, am I right), but it provides insight over linear algebra and other details.
+Most of the work was done through https://gabrielgambetta.com/computer-graphics-from-scratch/02-basic-raytracing.html.

+First of all, as stated before, this takes a long time to render.
+Other problems include the grainy surface of reflective surfaces.
+A bit more debugging is neccessary to make the code work, but for right now, it fits its purpose.
+Futhermore, the depth of the balls seems to be off when in context to the room.
+This could be due to the fact that